 A chest x-ray and usually computed tomography (CT) are needed for diagnosis.

 (See also Overview of Pleural and Mediastinal Disorders Overview of Pleural and Mediastinal Disorders The pleura is a thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall.
 The layer that covers the lungs lies in close contact with the layer... read more .)

 Chronic, developing slowly as a result of long-term irritation or an infection that takes a long time to resolve

 Mediastinitis most often results from an infection.
 The two most common causes of infection are

-The esophagus may be torn accidentally during a procedure such as endoscopy, by forceful vomiting, or by an injury to the chest.
-Sometimes a tear results from swallowing a caustic substance such as a lye or certain button batteries.
+The esophagus may be torn accidentally during a procedure such as endoscopy, by forceful vomiting (Boerhaave syndrome), or by an injury to the chest.
+Sometimes a tear (hole) in the esophagus results from swallowing a caustic substance such as lye or certain button batteries.